FAQs

 At our exotic animal hospital, we provide comprehensive veterinary care for a wide range of exotic animals, including but not limited to:

-Do you offer preventive care for exotic animals?
+Do you offer preventative care for exotic pets?

 Yes, preventive care is an essential aspect of maintaining the health of your exotic pet.
 Our exotic animal hospital provides comprehensive preventive services, including vaccinations, parasite control, regular check-ups, and wellness exams.